vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/08_THE_GREAT_GODS-CELESTIAL/3_sUrya_savitR_and_pUShan.md

 * RV. vi.
 58. 4.

-• Von Schroeder's objection (Arische Re- ligion, ii.
+• Von Schroeder's objection (Arische Religion, ii.
 11) is without substance.
 Etymological connexion with Pan (W. Schulze, KZ. xlii.
 81, 874) is unproved.

-' Siecke (Hermes der Mondgott and Pûṣan) sees in both moon gods, but this is un- attractive.
+' Siecke (Hermes der Mondgott and Pûṣan) sees in both moon gods, but this is unattractive.
 Gūntert (pp. 41 ff.) treats him as the patron god of herdsmen. * Nir. vii.
 9.

 108